jboynyc/bootstrap-share/README.md

 * LinkedIn
 * Pinterest

-All options are on by default, but they can be disabled.
+All options are on by default, but they can be disabled through a settings page that appears in the dashboard under ``Settings.''

+Use recent version of WP, PHP etc. for best results.